isa-group/governify-designer-modules-template/README.md

-# Governify Designer Module Minizinc
+# Governify Designer Template Module
-This is a MiniZinc NodeJS module for Governify Designer application.
+This is a sample Governify Designer Template Module.